Pollen counts are updated daily from February 15 to November 15.

 With the graded challenge, your allergist will give you penicillin to take.
 You will take five dosages in all.
 You receive the smallest dosage first, and your allergist watch your reactions.
 If you don’t react, you receive another dosage, and so on and so forth until you take all five dosages.
 By taking all five dosages of the medication without a reaction, your allergist can say for certain you don’t have a penicillin allergy anymore.

 The best time to do testing is when you are well and not in need of an antibiotic.
 The goal is to be able to correct misidentified allergies to allow a wider selection of antibiotics when you do need them.
 The more options available the better since the overuse of a narrow selection of antibiotics can increase the possibility of antibiotic resistant organisms.

 You should consider a penicillin allergy test if you were allergic to the medication in childhood and you’re curious if you outgrew your allergies.
 If you experience symptoms like angioedema (a type of swelling of the extremities and face) and hives after a dose of penicillin, you should also take the test.

 As with all skin testing, antihistamines in all forms should be avoided 5 days prior to testing.
 You will receive instructions when you make your appointment on which medications need to be discontinued.
 Penicillin allergy tests are generally short.
 Barring any reactions, you can go back to work or school the same day.
-You should let your allergist know if you experience any symptoms after the appointment.
+You should let your allergist know if you experience any symptoms, including stuffy nose (rhinitis), after the appointment.